Distributed ledgers are inefficient relative to a centralized computing platform.

 2. StockApp clients submit the messages to Hedera within the StockApp topic

-3. Hedera nodes place messages in order within the StockApp topic
+3. Hedera network places messages in order within the StockApp topic

 4. Mirror nodes, including those acting as StockApp nodes, receive the ordered messages